adinan-cenci/radio-browser/README.md

 ### \AdinanCenci\RadioBrowser\RadioBrowser

-`RadioBrowser` is a convenient wrapper for `RarioBrowserApi` class, it has the same methods of the latter, but instead of returning strings, either arrays or stdObjects will be returned, depending on the `$associative` property.
+`RadioBrowser` is a convenient wrapper for `RarioBrowserApi` class, it has the same methods of the latter, but instead of returning strings, it will return either arrays or stdObjects, depending on the `$associative` property, this class only exists for conveniency sake.

 | Parameter    | Type         | Default                             | Description                                                  |
 | ------------ | ------------ | ----------------------------------- | ------------------------------------------------------------ |